PatricRc/ContentFlow/README.md

 # ContentFlow

-**ContentFlow Gamified v2 is a web-based, single-page application designed to streamline and gamify your content creation process.
+**ContentFlow is a web-based, single-page application designed to streamline and gamify your content creation process.
 It provides a structured workflow, AI-powered assistance, and engaging gamification elements to help you consistently produce high-quality content.**

 ![ContentFlow Screenshot](placeholder_screenshot.png)
 *(Suggestion: Replace `placeholder_screenshot.png` with an actual screenshot of the application)*